 Preemie Size: The smallest blanket measures about 26 inches wide by 34 inches long.
 This measurement was taken without any edging; if you wish to add a baby blanket edging, your finished blanket will obviously be a little bit bigger.
 You will need 2 balls / 10 oz / 280 g of yarn for the blanket itself, plus a little bit more for crocheting your gauge swatch.
 So if you crochet your blanket using Bernat Softee, you'll need to get 3 5-oz skeins of yarn to complete this project.
 As far as yardage goes, you'll need about 724 yards / 662 meters for the blanket itself, plus a bit more for your gauge swatch.

-Toddler Size: The largest of the blankets is about 36 inches by 44 inches.
+Toddler Size: The largest of the blankets are about 36 inches by 44 inches.
 You'll need 4 of the 5 oz balls of Bernat Softee to crochet this size.

 Additional Materials Required